 - Accommodation facilities within any sports and recreational club;

 - Welfare home;

-- Hospital, hospice, or rehabilitation place, convalescence place or place for similar purposes;
+- Hospital, hospice, rehabilitation place, convalescence place, or place for similar purposes;

 - Hotel, backpackers’ hostel, boarding house, or guest house;

 - Serviced apartment;

 - Staff quarters that are part of any property exempted from tax under s6(6) of the Property Tax Act

 - Student’s boarding house or hostel;